 I am making rum with EDV493 for the first time.
-I am concerned about the temperature: the room where I will have it in is about 60F, which is considerably low considering the recommendations.
+I am concerned about the temperature- the room where I will have it in is about 60°F, which is considerably low in regard to the recommendations.
 What effect will this have and what suggestions can you offer?

-This will cause a slower fermentation.
-You should definitely pitch at a higher rate: 2-2.5 lbs.
+The low temperature will cause a slower fermentation.
+We recommend pitching at a higher rate: 2-2.5 lbs.

 My EDV493 instructions are in French and I would like to clarify the dosage rate.
 It indicates 50-100g/HL.

 You want a good strong fermentation so you should go on the higher side.
-EG for 250 gallons, @1000g+.
-There is a high range due to the varying aspects of the fermentation process (ingredients, sugar content, fermentation temp, etc).
-You cannot really have too much yeast for distilling.
+E.g. for 250 gallons, @1000g+.
+There is a higher range due to the varying aspects of the fermentation process (ingredients, sugar content, fermentation temp, etc.).
+You really cannot have too much yeast for distilling.

 What is the alcohol tolerance and pitching rate for EDV493?

 Most brewers use a roller mill to crush their grain.
 The Alcohol Textbook suggests distillers are more likely to use a hammer mill, and specifies a typical level of milling (using a sieve test).
-Do you have any idea on how much yield we may lose if we use a roller mill and don't achieve as fine a grind as we could with a hammer mill?
-I'm trying to find the trade off between buying a more expensive mill or paying someone to mill the grain and using a roller milling process.
+Do you have any idea on how much yield we may lose if we use a roller mill and don’t achieve as fine of a grind as we could with a hammer mill?

-The loss in yield with Hammer mill vs. Roller mill is a tough one.
+The loss in yield with a hammer mill vs. a roller mill is a tough one.
 100% liquefaction depends on particle size, temperature, time, and pH control.
 If the particle sizes are a little larger than recommended sieve sizes, you may be able to overcome the problem by extending the liquefaction time and perhaps use more vigorous agitation such as a lightning mixer with shearing blades.

-I'm working on some test batches of whiskey and would like to try some of the WLP050 Tennessee Whisky Yeast.
-Our mash capacity is 1000 liters, and I typically use 200 gallons of water and 350 lbs of grain/malt.
+I would like to try some of the WLP050 Tennessee Whisky Yeast.
+Our mash capacity is 1000 liters, and I typically use 200 gallons of water and 350 lbs. of grain/malt.
 How much of the WLP050 would I need to do two of these batches?

 For our WLP050 Tennessee Whisky liquid yeast, there are several options: